-If your application is for a development grant award, it is unlikely that you will hear from us again until we notify you of the decision.
+Unless we need to check anything with you, it is unlikely that you will hear from us again until we notify you of the decision.

 As an organisation that gives out public funds, we carry out some checks on the information you provide to us when you apply (for example, we may check your history with us or carry out identity or fraud checks).